ccbogel/QualCoder/CONTRIBUTING.md

 # Contributing Guidelines

-This documentation contains set of guidelines to help you during the contribution process.
+This documentation contains a set of guidelines to help you during the contribution process.

 # Submitting Contributions

 Below you will find the process and workflow used to review and merge your changes.

 ##  Choose an issue/ Create an issue

 - Look for the existing issue or create your own issue.
-- Comment on the respective issue you would like to work before creating a Pull Request.
+- Comment on the respective issue you would like to work on before creating a Pull Request.
 - Wait for the issue to be assigned to you after which you can start working on it.

 ##  Fork the repository

 - Fork this repository by clicking on the "Fork" button.
-This will create a local copy of this respository on your GitHub profile.
+This will create a local copy of this repository on your GitHub profile.

 ##  Clone the forked repository

 - Once the repository is forked you need to clone it to your local machine.
-- Click on the "Code" button in the repository page and copy the link provided in the dropdown menu.
+- Click on the "Code" button on the repository page and copy the link provided in the dropdown menu.

 ```bash